2006 World Series: Game 4

 Game 4 was pushed back a day because of rain, the first time a rainout had occurred in the World Series since Game 1 in 1996.
 The fans from the game were to attend Game 5.
 (Thus, fans who had tickets for Game 5 went to Game 4 instead.)
 The Cardinals won, taking a 3–1 series lead.
 The starters were Jeff Suppan for the Cardinals and Jeremy Bonderman for the Tigers.
 The Tigers took a 3–0 lead into the top of the third, after Sean Casey had two RBIs, including a home run.
 The other RBI came from Detroit's Iván Rodríguez, who singled in Carlos Guillén.
 Rodriguez, who had been hitless in the previous three games, also went 3-for-4.

 Rainout of Game 4, October 25.

+After allowing those three early runs, the Cardinals' Suppan did not allow any more runs in six innings.

 In the bottom of the third, the Cardinals struck back with a run-scoring double by David Eckstein, scoring Aaron Miles who had the first stolen base of the series by either team.
 Yadier Molina doubled in Scott Rolen in the fourth to cut the Tiger lead to 3–2.
 The score remained that way until the bottom of the seventh, when Eckstein led off with a double over the head of Curtis Granderson, who had slipped on the wet Busch Stadium outfield grass.
 Had Granderson not slipped, this likely would have been an out.
 Eckstein then scored on an attempted sacrifice bunt by So Taguchi that was thrown over the head of second baseman Plácido Polanco, who was covering first by Fernando Rodney, and that tied the score at three, allowed Taguchi to get to second, and cost Rodney a blown save.
 Rodney then intentionally walked Albert Pujols and got two outs, but then allowed Preston Wilson to hit a single to left with two outs that scored Taguchi from third and gave the Cardinals the lead.
 The Tigers tied the game in the top of the eighth when Ivan Rodriguez doubled, advanced to third on a sacrifice bunt, and scored on a Brandon Inge double.
 Adam Wainwright, the winning pitcher, was charged with a blown save, but escaped the inning with two strikeouts.
 The Cardinals then scored the winning run in the bottom of the inning.
 Detroit reliever Joel Zumaya walked Yadier Molina, then got Miles to hit into a force play with Molina out at second.
 Zumaya struck out Juan Encarnacion, but his strike three went wild and allowed Miles to advance to second.
 Miles then scored on another double by Eckstein just off the glove of outfielder Craig Monroe, who had been playing shallow and dove for a ball just out of his reach.
 Wainwright then pitched a scoreless ninth to end the game.

 Adam Wainwright pitched a scoreless ninth inning in relief to clinch the World Series for the Cardinals.